-Kate Middleton is the Duchess of Cambridge and wife of Prince William, the future King of England.
+Kate Middleton is the wife of Prince William, the future King of England.
 In April 2011, their wedding was seen by hundreds of millions worldwide.
-In 2012, she was chosen by Time magazine as one of the 100 Most Influential People in the World.
 On 3rd December 2012, St James's Palace announced that the Duchess was pregnant and expecting her first child.
-The royal baby and heir to the throne is born in July 2013.*
+The royal baby and heir to the throne was born on 22nd July 2013.*

 overtakes the USA in scientific research

-terms of scientific output, China had been closing the gap between it
+terms of scientific output, China had been closing the gap between itself

-and the developed world for several years.
-Thousands of new research
+and the developed world for a number of years.
+Research

-papers were being published each year at an accelerating rate, while
+papers were being published at an accelerating rate, as

-millions more students were entering universities as the country became
+millions more students were entering universities and the country became

-passed the United Kingdom, becoming second in terms of academic studies.
+passed the UK, becoming second in terms of academic studies.

-The gap finally closes in 2013, as even the USA falls behind China.*
+The gap finally closed in 2013, as even the United States fell behind China.*

 The Lunar Atmosphere and Dust Environment Explorer (LADEE) is launched by NASA